Fanjie-Li/Curriculum-Vitae/content/project/music-learning-naturalistic/index.md

 ---
-title: Media Multitasking with Background Music: A Naturalistic Study
+title: Media Multitasking with Background Music A Naturalistic Study
 summary: Longitudinal field experiments that probe how students media multitasking with background music, in light of cognitive-affective theory of learning with media.
 tags:
 - Music